 Here is Margaret Ann’s granddaughter, Florence, on her wedding day in the drawing room, in 2016.

 Such wonderful family traditions captured in this home and in the surrounding noteworthy gardens have been featured in numerous magazines, including Southern Living, Southern Accents, Southern Comfort, and listed in the Archives of American Gardens in the Smithsonian Institution.

 Mrs. Robinson, the mother of four children, did so very much for this city and is fondly remembered for her countless contributions and charitable work.

 She is considered the “heart and soul” of the Nashville Public Library and was instrumental in getting the new library built downtown.
 In fact, in naming her the 2001 Nashvillian of the Year, the Nashville Scene said, “If it weren’t for Margaret Ann Robinson, Nashville wouldn’t have a new downtown library.”
 She and her husband of 55 years also founded The Ensworth School in 1958.
 She passed away at her home at the age of 92 in 2017.
-I’m sorry that I did not have the good fortune to meet this influential and gracious woman, but have met some of her family members and got the chance to see her estate that is now on the market.
+I’m sorry that I did not have the good fortune to meet this influential and gracious woman, but have met some of her family members and got the chance to see her estate that was on the market in 2018.